 Continue on through Cairndow and round the end of Loch Fyne where you will find the famous Loch Fyne Oyster Bar. https://www.lochfyne.com/

 Continue on to Inveraray passing the Castle on your right before you head in to the village.
 There are plenty of facilities here if you are looking for a stop.

-After Callander you can head back to Thornhill and the Campsite.
+After Callander you can head back to Linlithgow and the Rugby Club.

 Go safely and enjoy the ride.

 Why not print a copy of the google map and this information and bring it with you to the Rally.

 MGCGB Scottish Branch Contact: